information literacy

 It was my lifeline to the best news and opinion I’ve ever enjoyed due to my carefully vetted powerhouse lists, follows, and my custom search and consumption practices that have consistently generated sharp, expert, early insights into current events.

-I’ll just head over to LInkedin…where I see we’ve breached 7 of 9 planetary boundaries, we’re past the point of national-scale mitigation.
+I guess I’ll just head over to LInkedin…where I see we’ve breached 7 of 9 planetary boundaries, and we’re past the point of national-scale mitigation.
 The dire immensity of this moment is a lot to take in.

 However I’m eager to partake in the different pursuits that open up for me with the new-found time and attention.
 Especially because community resilience, local survival plans, and protecting each other is the only way forward.